Privacy policy

 · Country of origin

-· The IP address of the user
+· The user's IP address

 · Date and time of registration

-Your consent will be obtained during the sending process and reference made to this Data Protection Policy for the processing of the data.
-Alternately, you can contact us by using the e-mail address provided.
-In this case the user’s personal data transmitted with the e-mail will be stored.
-In this context there is no transmission of data to third parties.
-The data are solely used for processing the conversation.
+Your consent to the processing of the data is obtained during the sending process and reference is made to this privacy policy.
+Alternatively, you can contact us using the email address provided.
+In this case, the user's personal data transmitted with the email will be stored.
+In this context, the data will not be passed on to third parties.
+The data will only be used to process the conversation.

-3. Purpose of the Data Processing
+3. Purpose of data processing

-4. Duration of Storage
+4. Duration of storage

 VIII.
 Reservations